 Free delivery on all silverware and jewellery

-Distinctly Scottish silver was primarly plain, with very little in the way of decoration.
+Distinctly Scottish silver was primarily plain, with very little in the way of decoration.
 This is reflective of the economy in 18th century Scotland.
 For most, silver was a commodity that could act as a handy cash reserve.
 The emphasis was to create something from the silver itself, rather than using the silver to add embellishment.

 The Quaich is an item known as Scotland’s ‘Loving cup’ or ‘Cup of Friendship’.
 The word Quaich comes from the Gaelic word ‘cuach’, meaning cup.
 A traditional element of Scottish silver, the quaich is a shallow cup, with two handles on opposite sides which were carved out of wood or imitation scallop shell.
 Larger quaiches were also produced for the purpose of drinking ale.
 The quaich originated in the Highlands, and was first produced in the 17th century.
 They were originally crafted from wood but later were made out of silver, brass and pewter.
 The varying materials adhered to the fashions of the upper classes of northern Scotland.
 The centre of the bowls could often be engraved with ‘SGUAB AS I’ which means ‘Toss it back’ and, as the name suggests, the quaich was used to offer a welcome drink at gatherings whether that be clans, weddings, christenings or to welcome friends into the home.

-The Bullet Teapot was another popular item often crafted in Scottish sterling silver.
+The bullet teapot was another popular item often crafted in Scottish sterling silver.
 Bullet teapots have a spherical form, and are mounted on a footing.
 They were popular during the Georgian period, with some of the finest examples being made by William Ayton and Edward Lothian.

 Another piece of typically Scottish silver is the thistle cup.
 These cups were most commonly made around the turn of the 18th century.
-A bold usage of calix strap work ornaments the lower boder of the cup.
+A bold usage of calix strap work ornaments the lower border of the cup.
 The effect created here resembles the Scottish wilderness in which the famed flower thrives.

 There is also the disc-end spoons that were produced predominantly in Scotland from the 1500-1600s.
 The design of this spoon was more advanced than spoons being created in England at the same time.